 - Zig zag, overcast, pink or serge the raw edges of all the seam allowances so when the pillowcase is laundered these do not fray.
 We serged our edges.
 For more information on alternatives, see our article on machine sewn finishes.

 - Turn the pillowcase right side out.
 Push out the trimmed corners from the inside to make nice, square corners on the outside.
-Use your finger or a blunt edge tool, like a large knitting needle.
+Use your finger or a blunt edge tool, like a large knitting needle, chopstick or point turner.
 Press flat.